Making the most of the summer holidays

 - Lastly, when you get your child’s school report let them know you are proud of what they have achieved this school year and then set a summer goal to keep them engaged with learning over the holidays.

-Why not ask a manager about our upcoming ‘Seize the Summer and Beyond’ summer activities, exclusively created for Explore Learning members to help keep their brains active over the summer!
+Why not ask a manager about our upcoming ‘Seize the Summer and Beyond’ summer activities and free learning resources, exclusively created for Explore Learning members to help keep their brains active over the summer!

 Discover more interesting posts from our blog